sachadorf1/SRE_Monitoring/README.md

 - create a load balancer to balance the load in case of traffic increase or decrease

 - Create Diagram for each step and Diagram for entire project/process
-- share you repos at 11:30 with initial progress - - share the progress before lunch 1300 then at 1700

-= Second Iteration - SNS to send notification email/message
+- Second Iteration - SNS to send notification email/message

 ## Create a launch template
 - Click on `Launch Templates` on the side tab